-Welcome to our new website, and to the Finding Blake project, where we explore the vision and imagination of artist, poet and mystic William Blake.
+Welcome to the Finding Blake project, where we explore the vision and imagination of artist, poet and mystic William Blake.

 Blake was a one-off but he speaks to people across generations, centuries and cultures.
 And it’s his imagination that speaks to ours, even if we do not always understand or share his vision.
 For Blake, imagination and vision were central.
 He explained this in a letter to the Reverend John Trusler in 1799.
 Trusler had commissioned Blake to illustrate some of his texts but complained about the results as ‘too imaginative’.
 Blake’s response?

 “I feel that a man may be happy in this world.
 And I know that this world is a world of imagination and vision.
 I see every thing I paint in this world, but everybody does not see alike.
 To the eyes of a miser, a guinea is far more beautiful than the Sun, and a bag worn with the use of money has more beautiful proportions than a vine filled with grapes.
 The tree which moves some to tears of joy is in the eyes of others only a green thing which stands in the way.
 Some see nature all ridicule and deformity, and by these, I shall not regulate my proportions; and some scarce see nature at all.
 But to the eyes of the man of imagination, nature is imagination itself.
 As a man is, so he sees. […] You certainly mistake, when you say that the visions of fancy are not to be found in this world.
 To me, this world is all one continued vision of fancy or imagination…”

 Because we want to re-imagine William Blake for the 21st century.
 To discover how relevant he and his impassioned vision are for us right now.
 To understand through our work and encounters on this project that imagination is as crucial to finding our way through the tumult of life today as it was in his own day — and often seems to be in as short supply now as then.